Yorkshire: 43–400s: Britannia Inferior

 Although the Roman conquest of Britain began in AD 43, the Brigantes remained in control of their kingdom as a client state of Rome for an extended period, reigned over by the Brigantian monarch Cartimandua and her husband Venutius.
 Initially, this situation suited both the Romans and the Brigantes, who were known as the most militant tribe in Britain.

 Disputes between the two rulers, however, culminated in Cartimandua delivering the defeated British warlord Caratacus to Roman authority and her leaving Venutius for his armour bearer, Vellocatus.
-Cartimandua's positive relationship with the Romans allowed her to maintain control of the kingdom evan as Venutius staged a rebellion against her and her Roman allies.
+Cartimandua's positive relationship with the Romans allowed her to maintain control of the kingdom even as Venutius staged a rebellion against her and her Roman allies.
 On his second attempt, however, during the AD 69 Year of the Four Emperors, Venutius managed to seize control of the Brigantes, leading to the Roman conquest of Yorkshire, under general Petillius Cerialis, in AD 71.

 Under Roman rule, the Brigantian tribal centre moved from the large hillfort at Stanwick to a newly built capital, or civitas, at Isurium Brigantum (modern Aldborough), on the river Ure.

 The fortified city of Eboracum (now York) was named as capital of Britannia Inferior and joint capital of all Roman Britain.
 The emperor Septimius Severus ruled the Roman Empire from Eboracum for the two years before his death.

 Another emperor, Constantius Chlorus, died in Eboracum during a visit in 306 AD.
 Thereafter his son Constantine the Great, who became renowned for his acceptance of Christianity, was proclaimed emperor in the city.
 In the early 5th century, Roman rule ceased with the withdrawal of the last active Roman troops.
 By this stage, the Western Empire was in intermittent decline.